openjdm/openjdm.github.io/book/illusory_correlations.md

-from that same paper, and it showed that African American subjects underperformed on a test when it was viewed as an indication of their intellectual ability but they did similarly to their White peers when it was not viewed as a non-indication of intellectual ability.
+from that same paper, and it showed that African American subjects underperformed on a test when it was viewed as an indication of their intellectual ability but they did similarly to their White peers when it was not viewed as a indication of intellectual ability.
 This showed that the existence of social stereotypes can impede performance in academic fields, and possibly in many other fields too.
 How do those stereotypes happen in the first place?

-The “paired distinctiveness”
-that came up in the Hamilton research has implications for the creation of stereotyping.
+The “paired distinctiveness” concept that came up in the Hamilton research has implications for the creation of stereotyping.
 As a reminder, participants viewed undesirable behavior as infrequent and unusual, and they viewed Group B as infrequent and